Barry Larkin: MLB career

-Early career
+1986–1996

 After arriving in the majors, Larkin battled fellow prospect Kurt Stillwell for the starting shortstop spot before establishing himself as the starter in 1987.
-In 1988, Larkin led all major leaguers by striking out only 24 times in 588 at bats.
+In 1988, Larkin led all major leaguers by striking out only 24 times in 588 at-bats.
 Larkin batted .353 in the 1990 World Series to help lead the Reds to a four-game sweep of the Oakland Athletics.
-On June 27–28, 1991, Larkin became the first shortstop ever to hit five home runs in the span of two consecutive games.
+On June 27–28, 1991, Larkin became the first shortstop ever to hit five home runs over two consecutive games.
 He earned his fourth consecutive All-Star Game selection that season.

-After the 1991 season, Larkin questioned whether the Reds had a commitment to winning.
+After the 1991 season, Larkin questioned the Reds' commitment to winning.
 He said he was likely to leave the team when his contract expired the next year, but he was encouraged when the Reds acquired pitchers Tim Belcher and Greg Swindell in the offseason.
 In January 1992, the Reds signed him to a five-year, $25.6 million contract.
 At that time, only four players had larger contracts and Larkin was the highest-paid shortstop.
 Larkin was not selected as an All-Star in 1992, but he won his fifth consecutive Silver Slugger Award.
 In 1993, he won the Roberto Clemente Award, which recognizes players who display sportsmanship, community service and on-field ability.
 In 1995, Larkin finished sixth in batting (.319) and second in stolen bases (51) to win the National League's MVP award, the first by a shortstop since Maury Wills in 1962.
-He led the Reds to the National League Central division title and the 1995 National League Championship Series, where he batted .389 during the series loss to the eventual champion Atlanta Braves.
+He led the Reds to the National League Central division title and the National League Championship Series, where he batted .389 during the series loss to the eventual champion Atlanta Braves.

 In 1996, Larkin hit a career-high 33 home runs and stole 36 bases, becoming the first shortstop in Major League history to join the 30–30 club.
 He arguably had a better season in 1996 than he had in his MVP year of 1995, as his on-base percentage and slugging percentage were both improved.